mfkiwl/ESKF-3/README.md

 ```

 ## Result in rviz
-- the green path is made from raw GPS
+- the green path is made by raw GPS
-- the red path is made from fused data by ESKF
+- the red path is made by ESKF

 <img src="./result/eskf_test_rviz.png" width=480>